+A moderate nuclear network (See Table \ref{tab:isotopes}) is used to keep track of the necessary radioactive isotopes (e.g., $^{18}$F, $^{22}$Na) while keeping the computational time feasible.
+In general low mass iron-group elements up to Ca is expected \citep{Jose2001}.

-In Figure \ref{fig:CO080_init_model} we plot in the upper panel the initial hydrodynamical profile and the chemical abundance profile when the expansion starts.
+In Figure \ref{fig:CO080_init_model} we plot in the upper panel the initial hydrodynamical profile and in the lower panel the chemical abundance profile when the expansion starts.
 The C+O-rich core is not involved in the mass ejection process.
 It has a flat density profile for most part of the star and a steep density gradient near the interface.
-The temperature bump near $r \sim 10^{-2.0}~R_{\odot}$ corresponds to the position where the nuclear runaway takes place.
-Only the very outer part of the accreted matter has a high velocity to expand.
+The temperature bump near $r \sim 10^{-2.0}~R_{\odot}$ corresponds to the position where the nuclear runaway takes place.\footnote{Notice that as the ejecta enters the homologous expansion, the ejecta temperature becomes irrelevant to the synthesis of the $\gamma$-ray spectrum.
+Thus, the code does not evolve the internal energy in the calculation.} Only the very outer part of the accreted matter has a high velocity to expand.

 The chemical isotope profile shows that most of the accreted matter remains unchanged throughout the thermonuclear runaway.
 An extended layer of $^{13}$N by $^{12}$C$(p,\gamma)^{13}$N, spreads across the H-envelope through convective mixing.
 Most other radioactive isotopes are not seen because the host WD has a low mass, also low density at the interface.